 A: I post all kinds of jobs, from the world of academia to government to historical societies to museums to the private sector… and beyond!
 I post jobs that are “archives” work in the traditional sense (processing, cataloging, reference), but also in records management, rare books, preservation and conservation, digital projects, digital asset management, photo and film collections, oral history, education and outreach, digital archives and repositories, internships (paid and not), relevant curator positions, and more.
 Although sometimes I would like to, I don’t generally make decisions on what to post or not post based on how “good” I think a job is.
 I think that’s the purview of those who use this blog as a job-seeking tool.

-- Volunteer opportunities.
-Not that I’m remotely against volunteerism – in fact, as a former volunteer coordinator, I completely endorse it – but I think it’s important to draw that line in the interest of my own time, and finding volunteer opportunities isn’t really the point of this blog.
+I don’t post volunteer opportunities.
+Not that I’m remotely against volunteerism, but I think it’s important to draw that line in the interest of my own time, and finding volunteer opportunities isn’t really the point of this blog.

 Q: How often do you post jobs to this blog?

-A: I generally post daily (M-F), but sometimes it will be a little less often.
+A: I generally post every weekday, but sometimes it will be a little less often.
 This depends on how much time my own schedule allows, and how many jobs are out there.
-I will not post on the weekends, and generally not while I’m away from the office or on vacation.
+I do not post on the weekends, and generally not while I’m away from the office or on vacation.
 Extended absences are announced on the blog.

 Q: I’m looking for an announcement you posted a long time ago, but I can’t find it.
 Help!